NASAWorldWind/WebWorldWind/README.md

 ## Get Started

-Develop a world-class WorldWind application for the web.
-Setup instructions, developers guides, API documentation and more are available at [worldwind.arc.nasa.gov](https://worldwind.arc.nasa.gov).
-This GitHub repository contains the library source, examples and tutorials.

-- [Developer's Guide](https://webworldwind.org/developers-guide) has a complete description of Web WorldWind's functionality.
+The Web WorldWind [Developer's Guide](https://webworldwind.org/developers-guide) has a complete description of Web WorldWind's functionality.
 You'll  also find there links to many Web WorldWind resources, including a user guide.
-The Web WorldWind distribution provides many simple examples showing how to use all of Web WorldWind's functionality.
+The latest Web WorldWind release provides many simple examples showing how to use all of Web WorldWind's functionality.
-- [Forum](https://forum.worldwindcentral.com/forum/web-world-wind/web-world-wind-help) provides help from the WorldWind community

 ## Example Usage